 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Postsecondary Education Administrators job description, Postsecondary Education Administrators salary, Postsecondary Education Administrators information, what is the job of a Postsecondary Education Administrator like, pros and cons about Postsecondary Education Administrators, colleges and universities for Postsecondary Education Administrators, is Education Administrators, Postsecondary the right career for me, Hard careers to get into, careers in Management
+Postsecondary Principals job description, Postsecondary Principals salary, Postsecondary Principals information, what is the job of a Postsecondary Education Administrator like, pros and cons about Postsecondary Education Administrators, colleges and universities for Postsecondary Education Administrators, is Postsecondary Education Administrators the right career for me, careers in Management